Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 Installation of CDS will take place on agricultural land that will be leased for project duration (5 years) from a private landowner.
 A preliminary lease agreement with the landowner has been reached.
 IES will be allowed to install and operate CDS as well as perform other activities foreseen in the project on 80 hectares of agricultural lands.

-Action in process.
+The activity has ended.
 The action is implemented on ca 80 ha.
-Farms “Tilbe” and “Uppsala” are located in Mengele parish and have allocated 42.9 ha for the project.
-The farm "Rožkalni" is located in Smiltene parish and here 37.7 ha will be used for the needs of the project.
+Farms “Tilbe” and “Uppsala” are located in Mengele parish and allocated 42.9 ha for the project.
+The farm "Rožkalni" is located in Smiltene parish and here 37.7 ha were used for the needs of the project.

 C